-The Angel Tax Credit provides angels who invest in pre-qualified, Tennessee-based companies up to $50,000 applicable against their Hall income tax liability.
+The Angel Tax Credit provides angels (plus angel groups, SPVs or Special Purpose Vehicles, and LLCs) who invest in pre-qualified, Tennessee-based companies up to $50,000 applicable against their Hall income tax liability.
 By incentivizing investment from new and existing angel investors, the program introduces added liquidity to the critical early stages of the capital continuum.

 In order to be eligible, companies must meet certain criteria and be pre-qualified by Launch Tennessee.
 In order to claim the credit, angels must submit an investor application within the same year the investment was made.

 If you’re a founder interested in pre-qualifying your company for the Angel Tax Credit

 Part of a multi-pronged approach to capital formation, the Angel Tax Credit (ATC) incentive program is one of many ways that Launch Tennessee works to create a more favorable environment for early stage investment.